PepeDuke/Duck/README.md

 }
 ```

-Access protection in duck.
+## Access protection in duck
 In real world application access protection is around 50%/50% between public and private members (if we ignore protected), meaning there is no right answer to this age old question what the default protection access should be.
 But because container are struct/class and we believe all developers are trained professionals.

 The default protection access is **public**.